efwoods/numlock-mouse/README.md

 systemctl --user enable --now xbindkeys

 Would you like to map this to a different key or make the mouse move too?

+---

+✅ AWS Future Plan

+When ready, we will:

+    Replace SQLite with Amazon RDS (MySQL or PostgreSQL) or Amazon DynamoDB

+    Upload logs from local SQLite to Amazon S3 encrypted buckets using KMS

+    Use IAM roles and Cognito if needed to secure uploads without exposing keys

+I can prepare you a Docker + systemd + AWS-ready setup later.

+Would you like me to help you:

+    Encrypt your SQLite database itself?

+    Add a systemd service now for persistent background operation?

+    Add a CLI tool to decrypt specific date ranges or export to CSV?

+Let me know your next step.